 With all this information on the effect of light on our sleep hormones, let’s shift to the topic of how physical affection can also affect our sleep-promoting hormones.
 People everywhere, inclusive of our toddlers, may be experiencing increased stress due to changes to our routine and environment.
 Stress-inducing hormones can inhibit the sleep of our children, making it near impossible to coax them to sleep at the right time, encourage sleep through the night, or have them sleep in until the age-appropriate time.
 Thankfully, there is something we can do as caretakers that can help provide direct relief to our children—showing them physical affection.
 Did you know that research shows that regular physical contact given to our children is able to decrease their stress hormones and increase their calming hormones?
 Oxytocin, the “cuddle hormone”, is released as we give and receive affection, which naturally promotes sleep.
 Oxytocin also decreases our production of stress hormones, which can inhibit our sleep.
 Just by filling up your child’s love tank with cuddles and love, you are able to better their chances of a good night’s sleep and encourage their body towards rest, relaxation, and calm.

 How can you show extra physical affection to your toddler today?
 Maybe think of some fun finger games, set “hug alarms” in your phone as a reminder, give them a piggyback ride or a little back massage, or play some hand-clapping games.
-However you get it in, enjoy the physical affection with your child and the ways in which it can directly benefit their shut-eye at night.
+However, you get it in, enjoy the physical affection with your child and the ways in which it can directly benefit their shut-eye at night.

 I hope that as a result of this article, you feel empowered to go out and love your little one well, doing what you can to improve their sleep even in such trying times.
 Go get some sunshine and give some hugs!
 We are always here to support you and your children towards their best sleep.

 Jessie Kasiguran is a Sleep Consultant on the team at Tiny Transitions.
-Her background as a Clinical Social Worker and Sleep Coach provide parents with a solution to their sleep struggles, that is backed by science and balanced with your love and support.
+Her background as a Clinical Social Worker and Sleep Coach provides parents with a solution to their sleep struggles, that is backed by science and balanced with your love and support.

-Jessie’s mission is to teach healthy sleep hygiene and parenting education to parents and their babies, toddlers and young adults who struggle to sleep through the night, nap on a consistent schedule and balance bedtime with enjoyment over stress.
+Jessie’s mission is to teach healthy sleep hygiene and parenting education to parents and their babies, toddlers, and young adults who struggle to sleep through the night, nap on a consistent schedule, and balance bedtime with enjoyment over stress.

 Courtney resides just outside Philadelphia, PA.
 She has always felt passionate about making sleep & healthy living a priority in her family’s life and Tiny Transitions looks forward to working with you.
 Setup a Free Preliminary Sleep Evaluation with Jessie today.